Frequently Asked Questions

 Baccalaureate candidates and graduates, whose cumulative GPA places them in the top 40 percent of their school's graduating class, are named University Honors Scholars, earning them the NYU Founders’ Day Award.
 University Honors Scholars were notified in early April.
 They will receive a gold tassel and a personalized certificate, both of which were mailed in the late spring.

 I am graduating with departmental and Latin honors.
 How are these recognized?

 Details about Latin honors, including the GPA cutoffs, are on the University Registrar's website.
 The University does not distribute tassels or cords for Latin honors.

 Some schools might distribute cords for certain internal honors.
 Please reach out to your school with questions about departmental honors.

-Students who have only one to two courses remaining to complete their degree requirements during the summer term may request permission to participate in commencement-related activities from their school’s designated academic officer.
+Students who have up to two courses remaining to complete their degree requirements may request permission to participate in commencement-related activities from their school’s designated academic officer.

 Information about portraits will be posted when the rescheduled Commencement date is determined.
 For more information, contact the NYU Photo Bureau at firstname.lastname@example.org.